kimmikirino/git-hooks/README.md

 commit-msg - Automatically adds branch name to every commit message.
 In the case the commit already starts with the pattern "[A-1] - " or "Merge " will exit without adding

-.bashrc - shortcut for git commands
+.bashrc - shortcut for git commands, project directories.